-Susan Wright is president of Theology & Peace (2016-present).
+Susan Wright is a member of the board of COV&R (Colloquium on Violence & Religion) and was president of Theology & Peace from 2015 to 2018.
 She studied theology at Colgate Rochester Crozer Divinity School (1999-2001) where she was recipient of the Charles Bound Fellowship (1999-2001), an Episcopal Evangelism Society Grant, and the Booker Fellowship (1999-2001).
 She received her MA in Theology from Bexley Hall Episcopal Seminary (2008) and was selected a Junior Scholar (2009) by Imitatio.
 She is currently pursuing a Ph.D. in Theology.

 Her work joins Mimetic Theory with pop-culture, comics, postmodern theology, the Midrash, and ANE Wisdom Literature.
 Susan is a member of the Colloquium on Violence & Religion, which she first attended in 2000.

 - Jesus, Midrash, and Manna: John’s Textual Response to the Problem of Violence;

 - Chapter on Jacques Derrida for the upcoming MSU book: René Girard and the Western Philosophical Tradition;

 - Wisdom’s Travail: The Disfiguration of the Ancient Near Eastern Wisdom Tradition (dissertation proposal)